 Q: Do you allow dogs or other pets at the station?

-Q: Can we get mobile reception or internet access at the station?
+Q: Can we get internet access or mobile reception at the station?

-A: No. Wooleen is located in a remote part of Western Australia which has no access to mobile 3G or 4G coverage.
-The last towns with coverage are Mullewa, Cue or Gascoyne Junction – 200kms+ from Wooleen.
-We encourage you to carry a satellite phone, EPIRB, findmeSPOT or other GPS tracking device in case of emergency.
-You are encouraged to tell family and friends of your intended travel plans and anticipated dates of return.
-A pay phone is located at the Murchison Settlement 37kms north which you will require a phone card to operate.
+A: Yes and No. Wooleen is located in a remote part of Western Australia which has no access to mobile 3G or 4G coverage.
+The last towns with coverage are Mullewa, Cue or Gascoyne Junction which are 200kms+ from Wooleen.
+We encourage you to carry a satellite phone, EPIRB, findmeSPOT or other GPS tracking device in case of an emergency.
+You are encouraged to tell family and friends about your intended travel plans and anticipated dates of return.
+A payphone is located at the Murchison Settlement 37kms north which you will require a phone card to operate.
 HOWEVER, the station has a limited free WIFI connection which you are welcome to use during your stay for basic communication (sorry, no Netflix!).
 If you've booked a room or guesthouse your password will be inside your accommodation.
 For our campers, a password is available upon check-in.
 Please remember it will only work within the homestead surroundings.
 Once you leave for your remote campsite you'll be without a connection.
 It's advisable that you enable WiFi-Calling before arriving at Wooleen Station.